iterorganization/SimDB/docs/design.md

 ## Supported Platforms

-The following platforms are support for SimDB: Linux, MacOS, Windows.
+The following platforms are support for SimDB: Linux, macOS, Windows.

 ## High level description